ttshava/VigoFX/README.md

 # VigoFX
 Vigo FX is a rotating savings and credit platform for a group of people who know one another

-The members of the group contribute an agreed-upon amount of money to a pool that is then given to one of the members.
+The members of the group contribute an agreed-upon amount of money to a pool that is then given to one of the members on agreed timeframes e.g week or month.

 Its a way for participants to get an interest-free loan or force themselves to save money, perhaps for a large purchase.